coffeemakingtoaster/lib-gdx-demo/README.md

 # libgdx-tests
-this serves as a dummy project and therefore will never really be finished nor is this meant to be played
+test project.
+Can be used as a sample on how to work with settings in libgdx